sofiacinalli/SMPE-2025-2026/README.md

 - Added a README to the main folder to better describe the structure of the repository.
 - Added a README to the Simpson’s Paradox project and included more details about the methods used, based on the feedback received.
-- Updated the Quicksort project: code corrections, improved analysis (confidence intervals and regression), and added a dedicated README.
+- Updated the Quicksort project: code corrections, improved analysis (confidence intervals and linear regression), and added a dedicated README.

 ---